Dragan Bogavac

-Dragan Bogavac (Cyrillic: Драган Богавац; born 7 April 1980) is a retired Montenegrin professional footballer who played as a striker and winger.
+Dragan Bogavac (Cyrillic: Драган Богавац; born 7 April 1980) is a Montenegrin former professional footballer who played as a striker.

 Club career

 Bogavac started his career in the Serbia and Montenegro lower leagues with Brskovo and later had three seasons with first league powerhouse Red Star Belgrade, before moving abroad to play in Germany and Kazakhstan.

 International career

 He made his debut for Serbia and Montenegro in an April 2002 friendly match against Lithuania, his sole game for that team.
 His debut for Montenegro came in a September 2007 friendly against Sweden and he earned a total of 7 caps, scoring no goals.
 His final international was a September 2008 World Cup qualification match against Bulgaria.